Viking (2016 film): Plot

-The war party goes to Kyiv to have Yaropolk answer for Oleg's death.
-They find Kyiv empty, Yaropolk having fled with the treasury.
+The war party goes to Kiev to have Yaropolk answer for Oleg's death.
+They find Kiev empty, Yaropolk having fled with the treasury.
 Yaropolk's Christian wife Irina facilitates a negotiation between the brothers, with Vladimir insisting he wants to solve the matter peacefully.
 Yaropolk arrives in good faith, but is assassinated by two Vikings.
 Vladimir is distraught, but his involvement is unclear.
 As Sveneld proclaims Vladimir the new grand prince, Yaropolk's most loyal follower Varyazhko swears revenge for the murder.
 Using the treasury Varyazhko is able to recruit a host of Pechenegs.
 Meanwhile, Vladimir is unable to pay his own mercenaries who refuse to fight.
-Through able to hold against several direct assaults, Vladimir is unable to drive away Varyazhko.
-Desperate, the inhabitants of Kyiv, including Rogneda, attempt to sacrifice the son of Vladimir's warrior Fyodor to the gods, resulting in the deaths of both Fyodor and his son when Vladimir does not act.
+Though able to hold against several direct assaults, Vladimir is unable to drive away Varyazhko.
+Desperate, the inhabitants of Kiev, including Rogneda, attempt to sacrifice the son of Vladimir's warrior Fyodor to the gods, resulting in the deaths of both Fyodor and his son when Vladimir does not act.
 Vladimir eventually agrees to a parley with Varyazhko but is betrayed when the Pechenegs attack.
 Most of Vladimir's closest followers are killed, but Vladimir and Sveneld are saved when emissaries from the Byzantine Empire arrive.
 Varyazhko and the Pechenegs have allied with Byzantine rebels, using a Roman city as a base.
 Having a common enemy they offer to fund Vladimir.

 Realizing the city is impregnable, Vladimir decides to destroy the Roman aqueduct.
 While searching for the pipe, Varyazhko and his Pechenegs attack.
 However, they walk into a trap set by Vladimir: when fighting his regular forces the Vikings hurl their longships down the hill causing them to ram into the Pechenegs.
 Using the destruction and confusion the Vikings are victorious.
 Vladimir faces off his Varyazhko and defeats him.
 Insisting his innocence in Yaropolk's death, Vladimir spares Varyazhko.
 The Vikings are able to locate the pipe and with the water supply cut, the rebels surrender.
 Vladimir encounters the bishop Anastas who is able to get Vladimir to open up about his guilt.
 Vladimir admits to being responsible for Yaropolk's death as well as his shame over the death of Rogvolod and Fyodor and the rape of Rogneda.
-Anastas absolves Vladimir of his sins and moved by the Christian god's ability to forgive Vladimir resolves to stop killing and profess Christianity to the Rus.
+Anastas absolves Vladimir of his sins and moved by the Christian god's ability to forgive Vladimir resolves to stop killing and profess Christianity to the Rus'.
 The film ends with a scene of mass baptism in the Dnieper.